treasure-data/prestogres/README.md

-  pg_ctl stop           stop  postgres server daemon process postgres              start postgres server as a foreground process passwd <USER NAME>    add new md5 password entry for an user
+  pg_ctl stop           stop  postgres server daemon process postgres              start postgres server as a foreground process passwd <USER NAME>    add new md5 password entry for an user show_init_sql         display statements to initialize a new PostgreSQL database
 ```

 ## Development